lancedolan/webpack-react-example/readme.md

 # Purpose

-This repo is a starting point (eg. project skeleton) for purely client-side-rendered apps using webpack.
-If starting a new project, simply fork this repo and begin development.
+This repo is a starting point (eg. project skeleton) for purely client-side-rendered apps using webpack and react.
+If starting a new project, simply click "Use This Template" above, or fork this repo, and begin development.

 # Features